dave-woods/yt-search-play/README.md

 In order for the program to be able to access a user's YouTube subscription feed or Watch Later playlist, a Netscape-format `cookies.txt` file must be placed in the data directory (default `.data`) which contains the login credentials.
 The specific cookies needed can be obtained by logging into YouTube the normal way and then using a browser extension to export the file, such as [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) or [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid).
 Note that the cookie file *must* be in **Mozilla/Netscape format** and the first line of the cookies file must be either `# HTTP Cookie File` or `# Netscape HTTP Cookie File`.
 See [here](https://github.com/ytdl-org/youtube-dl/#how-do-i-pass-cookies-to-youtube-dl) for more.

 Once the cookie file is valid, launching the program with the `--subs` option will bring up the most recent videos from the user's subscription feed.
-Using the `--wl` option will grab videos from the top of the user's Watch Later playlist.
+Using the `--watch-later` option will grab videos from the top of the user's Watch Later playlist.

 #### Options